zarab33/mastery-quiz/fixing_problems.md

 ### Contact a Coach

-* Contact your PreCourse Coach on Slack with a description of what you did and the full error message.
+* Contact your Coach on Slack with a description of what you did and the full error message.

 ## I haven't made any progress on a problem for 20 minutes

 * (It's very important to note that making slow progress is OK.
 If you've made a bit of progress on the problem in the last 20 minutes, maybe continue with what you're doing.)

-* If you haven't made any progress for 20 minutes, use the **[problem solving guide](https://makersacademy.teachable.com/courses/256825/lectures/3989121)**.
+* If you haven't made any progress for 20 minutes, use the **problem solving guide** in the Teachable resources.

 ## When I run the automated tests, I get an error about the `mastery_answer_code_quality` gem